 In the sixties of the last century, the meteorologist Lorenz came up with a new variant of determinism.
 He invented the chaos theory.
 According to him, the weather was not a linear accumulation of causes and effects, making it not easy to predict.

 Because of the complexity of factors, we cannot make accurate predictions, but each factor in itself can be explained scientifically and physically.
 According to chaos theory, we do not live in an arbitrary collection of circumstances, but we still lack the knowledge and insight to explain and predict everything.

 An example of the chaos theory

-If you put one white and 10 colored balls on a billiard table and tell a computer exactly how you will hit the white ball with the cue, it can predict exactly what will happen on the table.
-However, if suddenly a fly lands on the table that sits exactly in front of the white ball, the prediction will no longer be accurate.
+If you put one white and ten colored balls on a billiard table and tell a computer exactly how you will hit the white ball with the cue, it can predict exactly what will happen on the table.
+However, if suddenly a fly lands on the table that sits precisely in front of the white ball, the prediction will no longer be accurate.

 This so-called parameter must then first be included in the algorithm of the computer.
 So, as the chaos theory describes it, it is not that we cannot predict everything, but we currently lack the knowledge to specify the variable parameters.

 Does Karma influence our luck ffor misfortune?

 The word Karma comes from Sanskrit and literally means "action" or "doing".
 Over the years, the word Karma has taken on an almost mystical meaning in the West, which has led to its being used in many ways.

 It is partly due to the sixties where the Beatles came back from India, and many young fans wanted to make the same journey.
 After a few weeks in India, Tibet, or other Asian countries, they thought they had fully understood the concept of Karma and wrote books full of how they thought Karma works.
 However, the truth is much more complicated.